Outdoor curtain rods can get expensive fast! Save your cash for the curtains and make this DIY outdoor curtain rod version.

 Example: 15 ft. length is needed.
 Cut two pipes to a 7′ 6″ length and add coupling to attach the two pieces.

-Step 5: Attach the curtain rod
+Step 5: Attach the outdoor curtain rods

-Gently push the pipe into the support with a hole.
+Finally, gently push the pipe into the support with a hole.
 Slide the other end into the “u” shape support.
 For the center support – you will need the EMT straps.

 *To keep the strap from securing the pipe too tight – use a couple of washers stacks as seen in the picture below.